New Netflix September 2019 Movies & TV Shows Include Original Series & Fantasy Classics

 'The Dark Knight' — Leaving Sept.
 1

 Sadly, both Batman Begins and The Dark Knight are leaving Netflix Sept.
 1, which means fans of Christopher Nolan's trilogy might want to watch the two dark takes on the Batman soon.
-Especially if you have plans to see Joaquin Phoenix's take on the Joker when his film hits theaters this fall.
+This is especially true if you have plans to see Joaquin Phoenix's take on the Joker when his film hits theaters this fall.

 'Parenthood' Season 1-6 — Leaving Sept.
 25